junghan0611/spacemacs/doc/BEGINNERS_TUTORIAL.md

 The [Gitter chat](https://gitter.im/syl20bnr/spacemacs) can be used to ask questions if the answer cannot be found in the documentation.
-For a detailed review of Spacemacs\'s features one can also watch the [Spacemacs ABC series](https://www.youtube.com/playlist?list=PLrJ2YN5y27KLhd3yNs2dR8_inqtEiEweE) by Eivind Fonn on Youtube.
+For a detailed review of Spacemacs's features one can also watch the [Spacemacs ABC series](https://www.youtube.com/playlist?list=PLrJ2YN5y27KLhd3yNs2dR8_inqtEiEweE) by Eivind Fonn on Youtube.
 Some of the keybindings have changed since